-&lt;sup>3 Centre for Biological Signalling Studies (BIOSS), Cluster of Excellence, University of Freiburg, Germany distinguishing spacer).
-An important characteristic for the selection of a protospacer in the type I and type II CRISPR-Cas systems, is the protospacer adjacent motif (PAM) (7,8).
+Prokaryotes defend themselves against invaders using several different mechanisms to degrade foreign DNA or RNA, one of which is the clustered regularly interspaced short palindromic repeat-CRISPR associated (CRISPR-Cas)3 system (1-6).
+This defense mechanism progresses in three steps as cessing; and 3) invader degradation.
+During the first step, the cell identifies a new invader and integrates a piece of the invader DNA (termed protospacer) into the CRISPR locus of the host (as soon as the protospacer has been integrated into the CRISPR locus, it is termed spacer).
+An important distinguishing characteristic for the selection of a protospacer in the type I and II CRISPR-Cas systems is the protospacer adjacent motif (PAM) (7, 8).
 This motif is located in the invader DNA, directly adjacent to the protospacer.
-The PAM sequence is important, not only for its selection as a spacer but also for the third step of the process, the interference reaction.
-In the second step of the defence the CRISPR RNA is synthesized yielding a long pre-crRNA that is processed into the mature functional crRNAs.
-These short RNAs are essential for the last step, the interference, where they detect the invader sequence and trigger degradation of the invader by Cas proteins (2,9).
+The PAM sequence is important not only for its selection as a spacer but also for the third step of the process, the interference reaction.
+In the second step of the defense, the CRISPR RNA is synthesized yielding a long pre-crRNA that is processed into the mature functional crRNAs.
+These short RNAs are essential for the last step, the interference, where they detect the invader sequence and trigger degradation of the invader by Cas proteins (2, 9).